Understanding what makes the human brain tick (or buy) can be the difference between a shipping strategy that wins customers or turns them away.

-According to Harvard professor, Gerald Zaltman, 95% of purchasing decisions are subconscious.
-While savvy consumers like to think they conduct extensive research, compare multiple prices and evaluate their need for a product, the reality is their subconscious mind is being wooed by tactics targeting its urges and emotions.
+According to Harvard professor Gerald Zaltman, 95% of purchasing decisions are subconscious.
+While savvy consumers like to think they conduct extensive research, compare multiple prices and evaluate their need for a product, the reality is their subconscious mind is influenced by tactics targeting its urges and emotions.

 So, what is it that gets the subconscious mind going?

-Humans are driven by feelings; emotions and instincts as small as “I’m getting a bargain here,” to as large as “this is going to increase my status.”
-While your marketing and sales team are doing all they can to trigger emotional responses that compel customers to click, buy and return, there’s a lot of emotion tied up in shipping to target too – more than you might realise.
+Humans are driven by feelings, emotions and instincts as small as “I’m getting a bargain here” to as large as “this is going to increase my status.”
+While your marketing and sales team are doing all they can to trigger emotional responses that compel customers to click, buy and return, there’s a lot of emotion tied up in shipping.

 eCommerce shipping and human emotions

-If you’ve ever dealt with a customer who hasn’t received their order on time, you’ll know just how much a rollercoaster of emotions the delivery process can be.
-But this ride starts long before the postman knocking (or not) on the door.
+If you’ve ever dealt with a customer who hasn’t received their order on time, you’ll know just how much of a rollercoaster of emotions the delivery process can be.
+But this ride starts long before the postman knocks (or not) on the door.

 Pre-purchase – free and fast shipping